OceanLabs/iOS-Print-SDK/Kite-SDK/docs/promo_view.md

 ### Considerations

-- We recommend showing the Promo View in a `200` point height and full-width frame and using 2 images and/or templates on an iPhone and 4 on an iPad.
+- We recommend showing the Promo View in a `200` point height and full-width frame and using 2 images and/or templates on an iPhone or 4 on an iPad.
 - Not all products are currently supported.
 - Only URL `OLAsset` objects are currently supported.